Published on March 16, 2020 – Last Updated on May 11, 2022

 Not only our app has tens of meditations on stress & anxiety, but it also contains weight loss and eating disorders meditation.
-The topics include: Beat anorexia, Beating bulimia, Decrease your appetite, Eat slowly, Eating due to depression, Eliminate unhealthy eating habits, Weight loss hypnosis, and long meditation.
-You can also check our article on mindful eating which provides healthy eating tips.
+The topics include: Beat anorexia, Beating bulimia, Decrease your appetite, Eat slowly, Eating due to depression, Eliminate unhealthy eating habits, Weight loss hypnosis, and extended meditation.
+You can also check our article on mindful eating, which provides healthy eating tips.

 Meditation for Stress

-There are several things you can do to help manage stress but learning to manage stress with meditation will not only make you a happier person, but it will also make you a healthier person.
+There are several things you can do to help manage stress, but learning to manage stress with meditation will make you a happier person and make you a healthier person.
 In the late ’70s, Mindfulness-Based Stress Reduction (MBSR) was born.

 Meditation has since become one of the most popular ways to relieve stress.
 Learning to calm your body and mind can help dissolve your emotional and physical stress.
-After meditating you feel better and can more readily take on the challenges ahead.
+After meditating, you feel better and can take on the challenges ahead more readily.

 Meditation involves being still and quieting the mind.
 Meditation sessions can be any length but should be at least 5 minutes.
-The more practice meditation, the more benefits you get out of it.
+The more you practice meditation, the more benefits you get from it.

 When you feel stressed and your body goes into the stress response, meditation does the opposite; it triggers the relaxation response.
 This allows the body time to repair itself, so no further physical damage is done.